marpellan/plca_metals/README.md

 "Metals for the Energy Transition: A Heavy Environmental Burden to Life?"

 ## 📌 Features
+- Use of IEA's Stated Policies and Net Zero Scenarios for an estimate of the future demand for 35 metals
-- Regionalized prospective LCI generation for metals
+- Regionalized prospective LCI database generation
-- Custom metal scenarios developed by Marguerite Fauroux
+- Custom metal scenarios developed by Marguerite Fauroux.
+They include the evolution of secondary production in the supply of aluminum, copper, cobalt, nickel and lithium.
+The evolution of the electricity mix and the efficiency of aluminum smelters in China were also modeled.
-- Coupling with IEA's Stated Policies and Net Zero Scenarios
+- Use of IEA's Stated Policies and Net Zero Scenarios for an estimate of the future demand for 35 metals
 - LCA calculations using [IMPACT World+ 2.1 version](https://www.impactworldplus.org/)

 ## 📦 Dependencies